Board of Brazil's Petrobras elects CEO, CFO, new division heads

-The board also elected new heads of the company’s upstream, logistics and production development divisions, as well as a new chief financial officer, the filing said.
-All of the executives with the exception of Luna are long-time employees of Petroleo Brasileiro SA, as the company is formally known.
+The board also elected new heads of the company's upstream, logistics and production development divisions, as well as a new chief financial officer, the filing said.
+All of the executives with the exception of Luna are long-time employees of Petroleo Brasileiro SA (PETR4.SA), as the company is formally known.

 Our Standards: The Thomson Reuters Trust Principles.